 Priority Mail saw rates increasing between 3-10%, with smaller packages being affected the most.

 Priority Mail is the USPS’ core solution for shipping packages domestically, so this change will affect everyone.
-From January 27, 2019, the rate for a 1 lb Priority Mail package went from $6.70 to $7.35, while the Priority Mail Small Flat Rate box went from $7.20 to $7.90 – a 9.7% increase for both services.
+From January 27, 2019, the rate for a 1 lb Priority Mail package went from $6.70 to $7.35, while the Priority Mail Small Flat Rate Shipping box went from $7.20 to $7.90 – a 9.7% increase for both services.

 The dimensional weight (DIM weight) divisor will change from 194 to 166.

 Changing the divisor to a smaller number means a higher weight per cubic foot will be applied - effectively increasing costs if your shipment is under the dimensional weight.
-Reducing your package size and making sure you have efficient packaging can prevent overpaying on shipping.
+Reducing your parcel size and making sure you have efficient packaging can prevent overpaying on shipping.